swhitefi/Comparative_Genomics/README.md

 fastqc -o Rush_KPC_266_FastQC_results/before_trimmomatic/ Rush_KPC_266_1_combine.fastq.gz Rush_KPC_266_2_combine.fastq.gz --extract
 ```

-This will generate the results directory for forward and reverse fastq reads called Rush_KPC_266_1_combine_fastqc and Rush_KPC_266_2_combine_fastqc in output folder provided with -o argument.
+This will generate two results directory, Rush_KPC_266_1_combine_fastqc and Rush_KPC_266_2_combine_fastqc in output folder provided with -o flag.
 The summary.txt file in these directories indicates if the data passed different quality control tests.
 You can visualize and assess the quality of data by opening html report in a local browser.

 >vi.
 Exit your cluster node so you don’t waste cluster resources and $$$!